Big Show and Kane: Alignment with The Authority (2014–2015)

-After Big Show turned on Team Cena against Team Authority at Survivor Series, Big Show joined the stable with Triple H and Stephanie McMahon.
-At the Royal Rumble, Kane and Big Show teamed up to eliminate several superstars.
+After Big Show turned on Team Cena against Team Authority at Survivor Series on November 23, 2014, Big Show joined the stable with Triple H and Stephanie McMahon.
+At the Royal Rumble on January 25, 2015, Kane and Big Show teamed up to eliminate several superstars.
 They were ultimately attacked by The Rock, which allowed Rock's cousin Roman Reigns to win the Rumble match by eliminating Rusev.
 On the February 12 edition of SmackDown, during a Tag Team Turmoil match as heels for the first time against the team of Daniel Bryan and Reigns, Big Show knocked out Kane with a KO Punch after bickering throughout most of the match.
-At Fastlane, The Authority (Big Show, Seth Rollins and Kane) defeated Dolph Ziggler, Erick Rowan and Ryback when Kane pinned Ziggler.
-Big Show and Kane entered the second annual André the Giant Memorial Battle Royal at WrestleMania 31.
+At Fastlane on February 22, The Authority (Big Show, Seth Rollins and Kane) defeated Dolph Ziggler, Erick Rowan and Ryback when Kane pinned Ziggler.
+Big Show and Kane entered the second annual André the Giant Memorial Battle Royal at WrestleMania 31 on March 29.
 Kane was eliminated while Big Show won the trophy.

 Sporadic teaming (2016)

 After leaving The Authority, Big Show and Kane were once again reunited in February 2016 as faces, when they, along with Ryback, began a rivalry with The Wyatt Family.
-A confrontation on Raw led to a six-man tag match at Fastlane, which they would win.
+A confrontation on Raw led to a six-man tag match at Fastlane on February 21, which they would win.
 The following night on Raw, The trio lost to The Wyatt Family in a rematch, after Ryback walked out on Big Show and Kane.

 On the March 21 episode of Raw, Kane would save Big Show from The Social Outcasts, but would chokeslam Big Show from the top rope afterwards.
-On the March 28 episode of Raw, Big Show and Kane aided each other in taking out the entire WWE locker room to promote the third annual Andre The Giant Memorial Battle Royal at WrestleMania 32.
+On the March 28 episode of Raw, Big Show and Kane aided each other in taking out the entire WWE locker room to promote the third annual Andre The Giant Memorial Battle Royal at WrestleMania 32 on April 3.
 During the battle royal, Both Big Show and Shaquille O'Neal double chokeslammed Kane.
 On the April 19 episode of Main Event, Big Show and Kane successfully defeated the team of Braun Strowman and Erick Rowan.
 On the July 4 edition of Raw, Big Show and Kane teamed up alongside Jack Swagger, Mark Henry, Zack Ryder, Apollo Crews and The Dudley Boyz to form Team U.S.A. and compete against The Multinational Alliance (Chris Jericho, Kevin Owens, Cesaro, Sami Zayn, Alberto Del Rio, Sheamus and The Lucha Dragons), in a 16-man elimination tag team match in the main event where they succeeded with Big Show and Ryder as survivors.

 During the 2016 WWE draft, Big Show was drafted to the Raw brand while Kane was drafted to the SmackDown brand, thus separating the team.
-The departure of Big Show from the WWE in January 2021 who subsequently signed with All Elite Wrestling under his real name the next month had officially ended the chances of a in-ring reunion, while Kane remains employed with the WWE in a limited capacity.
+The departure of Big Show from the WWE in January 2021 who subsequently signed with All Elite Wrestling (AEW) under his real name the next month had officially ended the chances of a in-ring reunion, while Kane remains employed with the WWE in a limited capacity.